-If you’re thinking about repainting your commercial office space, you’ve probably heard about how big an impact the right color choice can have on the overall mood and productivity of the office.
+Suppose you’re thinking about repainting your commercial office space.
+In that case, you’ve probably heard about how big an impact the right color choice can have on the overall mood and productivity of the office.
 The psychology of colors in the workplace can be a bit complicated and it may seem like an overwhelming decision to make, but it doesn’t have to be.

 All colors are divided by wavelengths.
 Colors with a lower wavelength, like a calming blue or green, will help improve your focus and efficiency.
 These are the two most common colors found in nature, so they tend to invoke feelings of overall well-being.
 Basically, if you want employees who feel satisfied with their jobs and feel happy, consider choosing blue or green as the primary color for your office.

-On the other hand, red, which is a high wavelength color, can come off a bit intense at times.
+On the other hand, red, which is a high-wavelength color, can come off as a bit intense at times.
 It’s one of the colors that really inspires passion, and can increase a person’s blood flow as well.
 Therefore, if there’s anything in the office that you want to draw your employees’ attention to immediately, just paint it red!
-I wouldn’t recommend surrounding yourself in this color, as it’s been shown to increase agitation and even aggression when employees are encased in such a bold color.
+I wouldn’t recommend surrounding yourself with this color, as it’s been shown to increase agitation and aggression when employees are encased in such a bold color.
 Think accent wall only.

 Ahhh yellow.
 You think yellow and if you’re like most people, you think of the color of a sunny day.
-The mellow shade of yellow, which is viewed by many psychologists as the color of optimism, invokes feelings of freshness and renewed energy.
+The mellow shade of yellow, which many psychologists view as the color of optimism, invokes feelings of freshness and renewed energy.
 It’s most commonly used in offices that deal with designers, creative professionals, and developers.

 Which Color Should You Choose?